 The human condition has changed little at the level of the soul and is unlikely to do so for a long time to come.
-Over the course of various workshops, the Silent Eye has ventured into the furthest reaches of past and future with its themes, drawing upon both ancient Egypt and science fiction for inspiration.
-Next year our story comes from myth… a place outside of time.
+Over the course of various workshops, the Silent Eye has ventured into the furthest reaches of past and future with its themes, drawing upon both ancient cultures and science fiction for inspiration.
+We have woven tales around sacred sites and explored the symbolism of myth… places outside of time.
 Place and time are irrelevant, the questions we carry may have changed over the centuries, but only by our ability to formulate them in ever more complex ways.
 The essence of those questions echoes back through our distant legends and will reverberate through our future.
 Who are we?
 Why are we here?
-And is the meaning of life, the universe and everything something more understandable than ‘42’?
+And is the meaning of ‘life, the universe and everything’ something more understandable than ‘42’?

 Individually, perhaps we are too small to seek a universal answer, but we can work on our own inner universe, with its multiplicity of galaxies… clusters of experience orbiting the central sun of the soul.
 Yet those who choose to turn inwards and explore this inner space, following a spiritual path, find that they have somehow slipped into another mode of existence, where every step inwards shows them an outer world made vivid by awareness… which in turn lights up and enriches the experience of the inner world.

-It is a principle that has been highlighted by research on happiness and emotional well-being.
+It is a principle that has been highlighted by research on happiness and emotional well-being and it is perhaps more relevant at this moment than at any other time in our history, when we feel under siege by an unseen enemy.
 One of the key steps we can take towards our own wellbeing is to help others.
 No matter how small the act of kindness… from something as simple as saying thank you, through to giving time and energy to a community project, the studies that have been done show that giving of ourselves increases our sense of purpose and our positivity.
-It doesn’t matter that our primary motivation may have been for our own wellbeing; a loop is brought into play that feeds back to us and in turn we see the world as a better place and through happier eyes.
+It doesn’t even matter that our primary motivation may have been to increase our own sense of wellbeing; a loop is brought into play that feeds back to us and in turn we see the world as a better place and through happier eyes.